womenbuildweb3/30daysofweb3.xyz/curriculum/es/6-querying-the-graph/2-fetching-event-details.md

-# Fetching the Event Details
+# Fetching the Event Details ESPANOL

 Open up the `pages/event/[id].js` file, which uses dynamic routing with Next.js to create a new page for each event minted based on the eventID.
 This is where we can show the details for a single event and users can RSVP.